nylas/exchangelib/README.rst

     # Remove the attachment again
     item.detach(my_file)

+    # Attachments cannot be updated via EWS.
+In this case, you must to detach the attachment, update the
+    # relevant fields, and attach the updated attachment.

     # Be aware that adding and deleting attachments from items that are already created in Exchange
     # (items that have an item_id) will update the changekey of the item.